-Ever start off to do what looks like a simple piece of communications or engagement only to find that you have actually achieved something very different?
-Well the two young men in the following story set off to deliver some tickets, what they accomplished was some bad government relations and some very effective, albeit negative, branding.
+Ever start to do one thing only to find that you have actually achieved something quite different?
+Well, the two young men in the following story set off to deliver some tickets to an important contact, what they accomplished was some very effective, albeit negative, branding.

 “I’m sorry, there must be some mistake,” she said, “the Chair is attending that dinner, but he is not sitting at your table.”